• Skip to primary navigation

 Description

-This delicious Chinese-inspired stir fry recipe is filled with crunchy vegetables, tender beef and a flavorful sauce.
-It is much healthier than the takeout version and also has a low carb option in the recipe.
+This delicious Chinese-inspired Moo Shu Beef is a delicious stir fry recipe.
+It is filled with crunchy vegetables, tender beef and a flavorful sauce.
+This homemade version is fresher and tastier than the restaurant version.

 Ingredients